|87/5/9 mcg||1 inhaler||£79.00|

 Trimbow may be used with or without a spacer.
 Please see the instructions below for how to use Trimbow with a spacer.
 How to take Trimbow without a spacer:

-Your COPD nurse or doctor should show you how to use your spacer correctly.
+Your asthma nurse or doctor should show you how to use your spacer correctly.
 There can be some variation between different spacers and medications.
 Trimbow is inhaled through the tidal breath technique, meaning that you breathe normally, but other medications may require different techniques, so always check with your doctor if you are unsure.
 The instructions below outline how to use a spacer with Trimbow:

 Common side effects, affecting up to 1 in 10 people include: